-Evansville Named The Meth Capital of The World in 2014 – Where Are We in 2018?
+Evansville Is NOT The Meth Capital of The World in 2019

-According to an article from The Recovery Village from 2014, Kentucky, Indiana, and Illinois made the top ten states with the most meth labs.
-However, Indiana ranked in at number one.
+This was an article that gained a lot of attention last year too.
+The article is from 2014.
+It states that Kentucky, Indiana, and Illinois made the top ten states with the most meth labs.
+Indiana ranked in at number one.
 Evansville, in particular, was mentioned as the most problematic area in the state, country, and world.
 Check out what The Recovery Village had to say:

 The number one state that has now taken over as the meth capital of the U.S. and the meth capital of the world is Indiana.
 Indiana has busted thousands of meth labs, and it’s particularly problematic in Vanderburgh County, which is the area around Evansville.
 It’s gotten so bad in this so-called meth capital of the world and meth capital of the U.S. that public officials are warning people that trash left outdoors could be corrosive, toxic or flammable.